yogesh-945/task1/README.md

 # Data Science
 ## Task1
-here we have jupytrr file for this task. where all the explainations and inferences are written :)
+here we have jupytrr file for this task. where all the explanations and inferences are written :)